 Birds have captivated people for generations.
 From egrets to eagles, hawks to hummingbirds, come search alongside experienced birders for many birds that share our backyards.
 We’ll explore some of Vermont’s birding hotspots, from the summit of Mt.
 Mansfield to the shores of Lake Champlain.
 Whether you are a passionate 'birder' or just getting started, this camp is for you!
 Sign up soon – this camp is limited to just 10 kids.

 From birds to bats to butterflies, we’ll learn how nature has taken flight by looking at the winged wildlife of NBNC.
-We’ll catch, observe, and investigate these curious creatures and do our own experiments to further explore how to defy gravity.
-Fascinating fireflies, hovering hummingbirds, delightful dragonflies and more await discovery!
+We’ll catch, observe, and investigate these curious creatures and do our own experiments to explore how these animals defy gravity.

 Since the time of ancient cave paintings people have been fascinated with depicting nature through art.
-From the realist paintings of John James Audubon to the abstract sculptures of Andrew Goldsworthy, we will spend a week exploring the connection between nature and art through games, crafts, natural exploration and more!
+This week we’ll explore the wilder side of the world of art as we experiment with using the natural landscape as our canvas.
+So roll up your sleeves and get ready to explore the connection between nature and art through games, crafts, natural exploration and more!

-North Branch Nature Center is proud to offer our first foray along the Appalachian Trail.
-We’ll be hiking along a 33 mile section, starting in the village of West Hartford and ending at Kent Pond, near Killington.
-We’ll average 8 and 1/4 miles a day as we traverse the rolling mountains and forgotten farm fields.
+North Branch Nature Center is proud to offer our first foray along the Long Trail.
+We’ll be hiking along a 20 mile section, starting on the Old Job Trail, east of Mt Tabor, VT and ending at the White Rocks Picnic Area near Wallingford, VT.
 While no previous overnight backpacking experience is necessary, participants are expected to provide their own gear and be able to hike while carrying a 35 lbs pack.
 Please contact us with any questions or for more details.

-Did you know that you can make rope from milkweed plants?
-How about tea from pine needles?
+Did you know that you can make lemonade from staghorn sumac berries?
+How about rope from milkweed plants?
 This week we’ll practice our outdoor living skills as we learn how to make use of the many amazing materials that our environment provides.
 From building shelters with sticks found on the forest floor to learning how to prepare wild edibles, we’ll be working with the tools that nature gives us.